Ewan MacColl: Acting career

 In 1931, with other unemployed members of the Clarion Players he formed an agit-prop theatre group, the "Red Megaphones".
 During 1934 they changed the name to "Theatre of Action" and not long after were introduced to a young actress recently moved up from London.
 This was Joan Littlewood who became MacColl's wife and work partner.
 In 1936, after a failed attempt to move to London, the couple returned to Manchester, and formed the Theatre Union.
 In 1940 a performance of The Last Edition – a 'living newspaper' – was halted by the police and MacColl and Littlewood were bound over for two years for breach of the peace.
 The necessities of wartime brought an end to Theatre Union.
 MacColl enlisted in the British Army during July 1940, but deserted in December.
 Why he did so, and why he was not prosecuted after the war, remain a mystery.
 In an interview in June 1987, he said that he was expelled for "anti-fascist activity".
 Allan Moore and Giovanni Vacca wrote that MacColl had been subject to Special Observation whilst in the King's Regiment, owing to his political views, and that the records show that, rather than being discharged, he was declared a deserter on 18 December 1940.
+In her autobiography, Joan Littlewood wrote that MacColl (then still known as Jimmie Miller) was stationed at Richmond, North Yorkshire and wrote to her regularly to say how much he hated it, and that he announced his change of name when she greeted him back at Manchester railway station.
+Littlewood also wrote that, when they were performing a play about military desertion after the war in Ormesby (close to where he had been stationed), MacColl was briefly arrested, after being recognised locally, and moved to an army detention barracks at Northallerton before being released after a few days.

 In 1946, members of Theatre Union and others formed Theatre Workshop and spent the next few years touring, mostly in the north of England.
 In 1945, Miller changed his name to Ewan MacColl (influenced by the Lallans movement in Scotland).

 In the Theatre Union roles had been shared, but now, in Theatre Workshop, they were more formalised.
 Littlewood was the sole producer and MacColl the dramaturge, art director and resident dramatist.
 The techniques that had been developed in the Theatre Union now were refined, producing the distinctive form of theatre that was the hallmark of Joan Littlewood's Theatre Workshop, as the troupe was later known.
 They were an impoverished travelling troupe, but were making a name for themselves.